Rushikesh-Shinde05/Amazon-Landing-Home-Page-Clone/README.md

-# This is Amazon Landin/Home Page using HTML CSS.
+# This is Amazon Landing/Home Page using HTML and CSS.